Aaron-Bopp/TIM/methodological holism.md

 > [!wikipedia] [holism in science](https://en.wikipedia.org/wiki/Holism%20in%20science)
 >
-> Holism in science, and holistic science, is an approach to research that emphasizes the study of complex systems.
+> [[Holism]] in science is an approach to research that emphasizes the study of [[Complex systems theory|complex systems]].
 Systems are approached as coherent wholes whose component parts are best understood in context and in relation to one another and to the whole.
 >
-> This practice is in contrast to a purely analytic tradition (sometimes called reductionism) which aims to gain [[understanding]] of systems by dividing them into smaller composing elements and gaining understanding of the system through understanding their elemental properties.
+> This practice is in contrast to a purely analytic tradition (sometimes called [[reductionism]]) which aims to gain [[understanding]] of systems by dividing them into smaller composing elements and gaining understanding of the system through understanding their elemental properties.
 The holism-reductionism dichotomy is often evident in conflicting interpretations of experimental findings and in setting priorities for future research.
 >

 In contrast to:: [[methodological individualism]]